StemCenterGU/DashboardProject/nextjs-dashboard/README.md

-# Next.js Dashboard - Migration from Flask
+# Next.js Dashboard - Fully Migrated from Flask

-This is the Next.js version of the STEM Face Dashboard, migrated from Flask.
+This is the Next.js version of the STEM Face Dashboard. **All Flask functionality has been migrated to Next.js.**

 ## Tech Stack